Last Updated on April 24, 2020 by Barbara Trapp

 Do you want to keep your files tucked out of sight and in one room only?
 If you promise to open them frequently to file things and purge as needed, then fill your drawers with files.
 If you aren’t so sure those things will happen, then consider using drawers for archived files like tax returns, reference material, or supplies.

 Do your files need to leave the premises?
 Consider tubs or crates that fit in your trunk.
 Do you like to work at your kitchen table or sofa?
-Consider a rolling file cart that you can roll out of site later.
+Consider a rolling file cart that you can roll out of sight later.

 Do you hate filing and/or have ADD or ADHD?
 Consider an “open” filing system such as a file cart, crate, or tub minus the lid.
 Removing extra steps to filing (open door to the office, pull the drawer out…) simplifies filing.

-I use drawers for supplies, reference material and archived files like tax returns.
-I use this rolling cart (get it from FreedomFiler) for all my frequently accessed files (monthly statements, policies, ID’s, warranties, etc) and a step rack for active files (prospects, business cards for follow-up, receipts to log).
+I use drawers for supplies, reference material, and archived files like tax returns.
+I use this rolling cart from The Container Store for all my frequently accessed files (monthly statements, policies, ID’s, warranties, etc) and a step rack for active files (prospects, business cards for follow-up, receipts to log).
 The step rack should be within reach of your workspace.

 A good system will make it easy to file and retrieve items.
 A great system will be evergreen – you won’t need to update file labels if you move, use different utility companies, or have a significant life change.
 The filing system I recommend and use with nearly all my clients is Freedom Filer.